Effective CRO tactics for personalized exit popups

 If your goal is for the user to take in a short message (max two sentences), then having the user either choose to convert on or dismiss the message makes sense.
 If your goal is to gain a subscription, then providing a bug-free form with one clear call to action is essential.

-A bonafide method of reigniting engagement is to personalize your exit popups according to each user’s interests and on-site behavior.
+A bonafide method of reigniting engagement is to layer personalization into your exit popups according to each user’s interests and on-site behavior.
 You might consider tailoring and personalizing your message with dynamic variables such as:

 - The user’s name

 - Product affinities